Score Day!

 That being said, they aren’t going to hold back other scores just because they are concerned with the scores in that room.
 It certainly feels bad when other students get their score before you get your score, but if you consider the other side, you’d be upset if your score was held up because College Board was investigating an incident in another state.

-You can try to reach out to the College Board, but they are most likely not going to be explaining any investigation they are conducting.
+College Board, but they are most likely not going to be explaining any investigation they are conducting.
 This happens often so I wouldn’t necessarily worry unless there is another reason to worry.
 If College Board is investigating you, you will likely know.
 Even then, unless there was malicious intent, the worst thing that would happen is that you need to take the test again.
 That can be very inconvenient, but it’s not going to impact your future necessarily.

 Q2.
 I got this score, is that good?

-So “Good” is a relative consideration.
-The benefits of a college degree are difficult to overstate.
+benefits of a college degree are difficult to overstate.
 College degree holders, on average, have lower unemployment rates, lower incarceration rates, longer life expectancies, higher levels of income, etc. If your score is not what you wanted it to be, but it does predict that you will graduate from college, that’s good.
 It’s more important to get a degree than to attend a “reach” university.

 If your report did not predict college readiness, that is hard to hear.
 However, I would rather know this before I spent money on an expensive college.
 If you still want a college degree, you can still get one!
 The report should give a breakdown on what needs to be addressed.
 Hiring a tutor or using Khan Academy to remedy those low scores will not only help the SAT score, but also your life in general!
 Junior college and then transferring to a 4-year university is also a viable option.
 Not only will that help address the readiness deficiencies, it’s far more economical than immediately attending a 4-year university.